MicrosoftDocs/microsoft-salescopilot-docs/articles/view-meeting-summary-recap.md

 - You're not signed in to the CRM.
 - You don't have a valid license.
 - The meeting transcript is not sufficiently long to generate meeting notes.
+- Your administrator has disabled the [Save AI notes to CRM](save-ai-notes-crm.md) feature.
+- Your administrator hasn't configured the correct CRM fields for saving notes.

 ### Related information